thediveo/lxkns/docs/features.md

 - gives namespaces names (sic!).

+- discovers mount points in mount namespaces and derives the mount point visibility and VFS path hierarchy.
+The visibility identifies overmounts, which can either appear higher up the VFS patch hierarchy but also in place.

 - the Go API supports not only discovery, but also switching namespaces (both OS thread switching as well as forked child re-execution).